Sheree Hovsepian: Biography

 Sheree Hovsepian was born in 1974 in Isfahan, Iran.
 In 1976, her family immigrated to the United States, when she was 2 years old and she was raised in Toledo, Ohio.
 Hovsepian attended University of Toledo for her undergraduate degree, graduating in 1999.
 Later she continued her studies at the School of the Art Institute of Chicago (SAIC), where she studied under the late Barbara DeGenevieve and received her Master of Fine Arts degree in 2002.
-She met her future husband, artist Rashid Johnson while at SAIC.
-Together with Johnson, they have one son.
+She met her future husband, artist Rashid Johnson, while at SAIC.
+Together they have one son.

 Hovsepian's work often is collage, featuring a photograph of the human body and mirroring geometric shapes and including other materials, such as found objects, fabric, paper, wood, and string.
-Hovsepian cites artists Sofie Calle, Annette Messeger, Lorna Simpson and Ana Mendieta as influences.
+Hovsepian cites artists Sophie Calle, Annette Messeger, Lorna Simpson and Ana Mendieta as influences.

+Collections

 Her work is in various public museum collections including at the Solomon R. Guggenheim Museum, the Bronx Museum of the Arts, the Art Institute of Chicago, the Studio Museum in Harlem, among others.